izadimran-mon/FIT4002-DASDD-Client/README.md

 - Use Material UI for components where possible.
 - Use the global variables defined in src/index.css for the colour scheme where possible.

+# Component documentation:

+Run `npx styleguidist server` to view the documentation for the React components.